Frequently Asked Questions

 I do get this question quite often so you are not alone.
 Yes my standards for writing are high, but they are based upon the District English Standards for 9th grade.
 Please keep in mind that this course is a 10th grade level course and is based upon them having met the English standards.
 If they are having difficulty achieving at this level then you will need to take action.
 You can either provide them with additional tutoring, consider a level change to a survey history class, or if they are a 9th grader, waiting until the next year for them to take this class.
 Our school is committed to implementing the writing standards across the curriculum and preparing students for both the State Exit exams and the SAT, which both have a writing component.
 Failure to pass either of these tests will adversely affect your student’s chances of going to college.
 I understand that other schools or classes may not have adequately prepared your student to meet these standards, but if they are to be successful in high school and college, strong writing abilities are a prerequisite.

 Stamped work is daily assignments or homework assignments that receive a stamp if they are completed.
-Normally, I will assign some book work and will stamp it only if all the questions are attempted.
-I then go over the questions in class and encourage the students to correct anything they got wrong.
+Normally, I will assign some book work and will stamp it only if all the questions are attempted, or if the directions are to outline a section, it must be at least a page in length, in outline format, and cover the entire assigned reading.
+I then go over the assignment in class and encourage the students to correct anything they got wrong.
 Students keep track of their stamped work using the stamped work log, which I hand out and can also be downloaded from this site.
 Stamped work is collected as a packet at the end of each unit and students receive 10 points per stamped assignment, no stamp, no credit.

 Santa Rosa High School separates course into levels to better serve the differing needs of students.
 The academic courses meet the rigorous standards for acceptance to the University of California system.
 These courses are specifically designed for students who wish to attend a four year college or university directly after high school.
 The survey courses are designed for students who wish to meet their high school graduation requirements, without the rigorous academic challenges.
 However, taking a survey course does not preclude a student from going to a junior college and then later transferring to four year institution if desired.